winglang/wing/docs/05-reference/winglang-spec.md

 - `preflight` implies synchronous execution.
 - `inflight` implies asynchronous execution.

 Contrary to JavaScript, any call to an async function is implicitly awaited in Wing.
-As a result, `await` in Wing is a rarely used keyword, since its use is implied by the `inflight` keyword. `await` is only used when you want a `defer`ed `Promise` to be fulfilled before execution flow continues.

-The Wing compiler emits `await`s when encountering `Promise<T>` types as r-values in expressions.
-Use the `defer` keyword to defer the resolution of a promise and obtain a `Promise<T>` type instead (a.k.a un`await` what the compiler does).

-The `Promise<T>` type is not allowed to hold nested promises in `T`.

 ## 2. Statements

 ### 2.1 bring

-**bring** statement can be used to import and reuse code from other Wing files or other JSII supported languages.
+**bring** statement can be used to import and reuse code from other JSII supported languages.
 The statement is detailed in its own section in this document: [Module System](#4-module-system).